 Proper keyword research and analysis using an effective keyword tool is the foundation of a great SEO campaign.
 Before you do any on-page or off-page optimisation, it is important that you have the list of the actual keywords that your target audience are using each time they search for information that are related to your business, products, and services.
 There is no sense trying to rank in Google’s search page results if you’re ranking for all the wrong keywords.
 Your efforts are being wasted and you’re missing out on truckloads of potential traffic.

 As you know, unless your traffic is highly targeted, your chances of converting your visitors to paying customers are very slim.
 As a Gold Coast SEO expert with 15 years of experience, I appreciate the importance of a website ranking high for targeted keywords.
 Unless you can make this happen, you’re really just wasting your time promoting your website online.
 When doing keyword research and analysis, it’s important that you choose long-tail keywords (as they are relatively less competitive) and those with high search volume.
+Web 20 private label SEO results in increased online exposure and more site traffic and click thru’s.

 Identifying what keywords to use